wen-l-liu/HotSpot/README.md

   - Features Covered: User authentication, product CRUD, review system, and accessibility compliance.
   - Adjustments Made: Manual tweaks to ensure comprehensive test coverage and inclusivity.

-**Login Credential for testing:**
+**Login Credentials for testing:**
 Username: andrew
 Password: testerAA

 List of usernames:
-andrew benjamin charlotte daniel emily fiona grace henry isaac james kevin lucy matthew nathan olivia quinn rachel samuel thomas victoria william xavier yvonne zoe
+andrew, benjamin, charlotte, daniel, emily, fiona, grace, henry, isaac, james, kevin, lucy, matthew, nathan, olivia, quinn, rachel, samuel, thomas, victoria, william, xavier, yvonne, zoe

 Capitalise the first letter of their name as Password.

 ### HTML Validation
 HTML was first checked using Copilot in VS Code, then deployed to Heroku so that the URL could be run through the [W3C HTML validator](https://validator.w3.org/).
-Only minor issues occurred due to apostrophes in product names causing parse errors, added |escape to product.name.
+Only minor issues occurred due to apostrophes in product names causing parse errors; added |escape to product.name.
-Blog articles had errors as cripsy froms applied alot of extra HTML tags and CSS in the HTML pageload, I removed the form content stylings and passed the test.
+Blog articles had errors as crispy forms applied a lot of extra HTML tags and CSS in the HTML pageload; I removed the form content stylings and passed the test.

   <details open>
   <summary><strong>Homepage</strong></summary>